-With speeds up to 1000 Mbps, Spectrum, AT&T Fiber and WOW! are providers that currently offer some of the fastest internet in Cleveland.
+With speeds up to 1000 Mbps, AT&T Fiber, Spectrum, and Cox Communications are providers that currently offer some of the fastest internet in Cleveland.
 Fiber-optic coverage is unavailable in many Cleveland locations, so be sure to check with the internet providers available in your area.

 Should I bundle TV or phone service in Cleveland?

-Many internet providers in Cleveland offer bundled deals with internet, phone, and/or TV service, such as AT&T Internet, Spectrum and AT&T Fiber.
+Many internet providers in Cleveland offer bundled deals with internet, phone, and/or TV service, such as Cox Communications, Viasat Internet, and HughesNet.
 Bundled options can help Clevelanders save significant money each month.
 If you plan to subscribe to a phone and/or TV service in addition to internet, contact providers to learn more about the financial and broadband benefits of their bundles.